davidtron/spiraltechnology-website/contents/articles/building-static-blog/index.md

 date: 2014-01-10
 template: article.jade
 ---
 After 2 years of inactivity, I decided to resurrect my blog as a place to store technical snippets.
-Previously I wrote my blog using [Jekyll](http://jekyllrb.com/), but did not get on with Ruby and constant Gem updates, so am giving Wintersmith a try, it's built on top of node.js, easy to install and under active development.
+Previously I wrote my blog using [Jekyll](http://jekyllrb.com/), but did not get on with Ruby and constant Gem updates, so am giving [Wintersmith](http://wintersmith.io/) a try, it's built on top of node.js, easy to install and under active development.

-Last time I ground to a halt because my laptop was stolen before I backed up the code anywhere, so I'll be pushing the source to GitHub and trying out
+Last time I ground to a halt because my laptop was stolen before I backed up the code anywhere, so I'll be pushing the source to GitHub and trying out their pages.

-The obvious place to store it was
+<span class="more"></span>

 1. Install node.js